HOSPITALITY LEADERSHIP FORUM

 Conference Day 1 – Monday 24 June

-Welcome address Plenary: Where to invest in Africa?
+Joint opening address Plenary: Where to invest in Africa?

 All industries are all experiencing rapid change, disrupted by advancing technologies and shifting consumer expectations.
 To adapt to constant change, businesses are looking to adopt an ‘agility first’ strategy to future proof their business, but what does this really mean?
 This discussion explores how business leaders are navigating a rapidly changing technological and political landscape?